bug-me-not/XBTIT-Blu-Edition-by-BluCrew/README.md

   v1.0      - Initial Release
-  v1.1      - API class to handle Posters, Banners, CD Art and Background images from TVDB and FanArt v1.1.03   - Fixes cache issue relating to OMDB
+  v1.1      - API class to handle Posters, Banners, CD Art and Background images from TVDB and FanArt v1.1.03   - Fixes cache issue relating to OMDB v1.1.04   - Minor fixes to bugs relating to list and details pages
 ```